Russ Courtnall: Professional career

 In 64 games, Courtnall put up 39 points with the Canadiens, but his fast skating and stickhandling abilities made him a fan favourite.
-Courtnall played strongly in the playoffs, where the Canadiens advanced to the 1989 Stanley Cup Finals where they lost to the Calgary Flames.
+Courtnall played strongly in the playoffs, where the Canadiens advanced to the 1989 Stanley Cup Final where they lost to the Calgary Flames.
 In 21 postseason games, Courtnall contributed eight goals and 13 points.

 Courtnall played for the Canadiens until 1991–92 season when on August 31, 1992, he was traded to the Minnesota North Stars for the 1992–93 season.
 In 84 games, he managed a career-high 36 goals and 43 assists for 79 points.
 He followed that up with an 80-point season in the team's first year of play in Dallas, and was selected to play in the 1994 National Hockey League All-Star Game.
 Late in the 1994–95 season, on April 7, 1995, Courtnall was traded to the Vancouver Canucks where he teamed up with his brother, Geoff Courtnall, for 13 games that year.

 On March 8, 1997, the Canucks traded Courtnall to the New York Rangers, and on November 7, 1997, Courtnall signed as a free agent with the Los Angeles Kings, where he played until his retirement following the 1998–99 season.
 He finished with 297 goals, 447 assists and 744 points in a 15-year NHL career.

 Courtnall was a participant in both the second and third seasons of Battle of the Blades, the latter as a last-minute replacement for the late Wade Belak, but was eliminated early in the competition on both occasions.